Gardening Answers Knowledgebase

 In order to determine for sure whether your trees have been poisoned, you may wish to consider contacting a certified arborist.
 For a fee, an arborist will visit your property and make a diagnosis or recommend another plan of action.

-The book Neighbor Law by Cora Jordan (Nolo Press, 2006) is also a useful resource.
+The book Neighbor Law by Emily Doskow and Lina Guillen (Nolo Press, 2014) is also a useful resource.

 Link to this record only (permalink)